-Ninh Binh is a town which lies to the southeast of Hanoi and acts as a base for visitors to explore the surrounding area.
-This is a great place to visit if you want to get out and about and spend time in some of the prettiest and most unspoiled parts of Vietnam.
+Ninh Binh is a town that lies to the southeast of Hanoi and acts as a base for visitors to explore the surrounding area.
+This is a great place to visit if you want to get out and about and spend time in some of Vietnam's prettiest and most unspoiled parts.

-Ninh Binh town is usually used as a jumping off point to Tam Coc, Van Long and Hoa Lu and although it is not as well known as other places in the country, it is a great spot for anyone with an interest in nature thanks to its craggy limestone scenery.
+Ninh Binh town is usually used as a jumping-off point to Tam Coc, Van Long, and Hoa Lu, and although it is not as well known as other places in the country, it is a great spot for anyone with interest in nature thanks to its craggy limestone scenery.
 Just stunning!

 14. Hai Van Pass

-Not an opportunity to miss, hire a scooter and drive it yourself if you’re feeling adventurous.
-If not, there are plenty of tour companies that will drive you - Jeep or scooter, take your pick!
-You'll be rewarded with spectacular views of misty mountains rising high over the South China Sea, deserted sandy beaches, forests and the twinkling lights of far-off cities once you reach the highest peak.
+Not an opportunity to miss.
+Hire a scooter and drive it yourself if you’re feeling adventurous.
+If not, plenty of tour companies will drive you - Jeep or scooter, take your pick!
+You'll be rewarded with spectacular views of misty mountains rising above the South China Sea, deserted sandy beaches, forests, and the twinkling lights of far-off cities once you reach the highest peak.
 Such a memorable experience!

 15. Da Lat

-Da Lat is a young city compared to other cities in the south of Vietnam but it features many interesting landmarks - natural beauties such as lakes and waterfalls as well as some of its top attractions: Emperor Bao Dai’s Summer Palace and the Buddhist pagodas .
+Da Lat is a young city compared to other cities in the south of Vietnam.
+Still, it features many interesting landmarks - natural beauties such as lakes and waterfalls and some of its top attractions: Emperor Bao Dai’s Summer Palace and the Buddhist pagodas.

 You'll get the chance to spot a good number of well-preserved French villas and chalets in the French Quarter located not far from the city center.
-Be sure to visit Xuan Huong Lake and from there you can continue to visit many other sites in town by foot as they are close by.
+Be sure to visit Xuan Huong Lake; from there, you can continue to visit many other sites in town on foot as they are close by.

-The minority villages located nearby Da Lat are a must for those wanting to see the ‘real’ Vietnam as the villagers are pretty much keeping their traditional ways of life.
+The minority villages near Da Lat are a must for those wanting to see the ‘real’ Vietnam, as the villagers are pretty much keeping their traditional ways of life.

 16. Mui Ne

-Mui Ne does not have just one area of sand dunes, but two, and they are completely different experiences.
+Mui Ne does not have just one area of sand dunes, but two, which are completely different experiences.
 On the white dunes, you can race along pristine ivory sand on quad bikes, with a lake filled with lotus flowers between the slopes.

 Renting a quad bike is certainly an experience for thrill-seekers, with dunes stretching up to 100 feet!
 In contrast to the thrilling white dunes, the red dunes are the perfect spot to watch the sunset with a loved one.
-If you’re looking for a bit of fun, rent a sled and cruise down the more tame hills.
+If you’re looking for some fun, rent a sled and cruise down the more tame hills.

-Whichever you choose, you’re bound to have a blast in Mui Ne!
+You’re bound to have a blast in Mui Ne, whichever you choose!

 17. Can Tho